NicolasStr/yopass-french/README.md

 ### Container

-Check this repository out and build your own container with the german language file included to the original Yopass-Image from docker.io.
+Check this repository out and build your own container with the French language file included to the original Yopass-Image from docker.io.

 ```
 git clone https://github.com/NicolasStr/yopass-french.git